On this page:

 - make marine mammals prone to illness.

+These factors may have led to high calf mortality and subsequent decline in numbers.
 Findings from research into the bottlenose dolphin population in Te Pēwhairangi (Bay of Islands) include:

 - The bottlenose population has declined significantly, from 278 in 1997 to 26 in 2020.